aaronbloomfield/ccc/hws/dex/index.md

   - The `catch` block executes if the function call reverts via `revert()` or `require()`
   - This particular version of the catch block prints out the error message obtained from the second parameter of `require()` for ease of debugging
 - You will notice the last line of the function is: `require(false,"end fail")`, and this will *always* revert.
 If that line were not present, and all the tests pass, then our account will lose the 16 ether we passed in.
 While we can reset the account, that requires a Remix restart (or other measures).
 What we want is on a means to check that all the tests pass, but get a full refund for all of the payments (including the payment to `createPool()`, in this example).
 That's the purpose of this line -- if it reverts on that line, we know all the previous tests passed, but the reversion causes our account to be refunded the (fake) ETH we passed in.
-- We call the function with 13 ether is so that we have enough for the initial `createPool()` call (which uses 10 ether), the successive transaction 1 listed above (which uses 2.5 ether), and a bit extra for gas.
+- We call the function with 15 ether is so that we have enough for the initial `createPool()` call (which uses 10 ether), the successive transaction 1 listed above (which uses 2.5 ether), and a bit extra for gas.

-As you work through the other test cases, one of them (transaction 2) will be paying ether *back*.
-And, in this case, it is paying it back to the `DEXtest` smart contract.
-Smart contracts can receive ether in two ways: as part of a `payable` function, or through a general transfer of ether.
-In order to make the second one work for a smart contract, you will have to put, in `DEXtest`, the following function: `receive() external payable { }`.
-Note that this function doesn't have to actually *do* anything -- hence the empty curly brackets -- but it must be present.
-It is listed in the code above and the [DEXtest.sol](DEXtest.sol.html) ([src](DEXtest.sol)) file.

-Notes to add:

-- add 'return' in the middle for testing a failed require()
-- why the end fail is there
-- about code size issues, gas, increasing the gas limit, and how remix can't tell if it ran out of gas
-- debugging in remix
-- put require before any subtraction
-- how to get balance
-- gas check in dextest
-- remind about capturing intermediate state
-- why contract creation is in the constructor (for gas)
-- how to pass in ether with a contract call
-- they have to "turn off" the action of onERC20Received() when adjusting liquidity
-- explain how to implement `receive()` with `override`
-- supports one more interface (IERC20Receiver)
+#### General debugging hints

+We have collected a number of debugging hints here.

+- The debugger in Remix is not all that useful, as it can only debug in EVM opcode form, and does not do a good job to map the EVM opcodes back to the Solidity source code.
+And of course we don't have print statements.
+- Put in a LOT of `require()` statements.
+You can always remove them later.
+For example, on each subtraction, put in a require that the first value is greater than or equal to the second, and with a different error message each time.
+This way it will revert with a known error message.
+Otherwise, a subtraction that yields a negative value will revert with no error message and with no line number.
+- You may get an oddball reversion, and are unable to trace it.
+Put a line in your code such as `require(false,"got here");` and then re-run it.
+Move that line around until you figure out what line in your source code is causing the reversion.
+- It may be that something is not working, and you can't tell why.
+To help figure out the solution, you will need to see what the various values are in the middle of the function execution -- this is capturing the intermediate state.
+To do this, you can create a number of contract variables (`uint public debug1`, for example) and save your intermediate state to them.
+When you get to the point that is causing a problem, put a `return` right before it.
+This way the function will successfully complete, and you can look at the debug variables to see what your intermediate state is.
+- Don't you wish you had gdb or lldb to help debug all this?
+- Did you turn off the functionality of `onERC20Received()` via a contract variable, as described above?
+Otherwise, adding or removing liquidity will call the `onERC20Received()` function, which is probably not what you want to do.

 ### Deployment